 Current Opinion in Hematology was launched in 1994.
 It is part of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of hematology is divided into nine sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
-Here we are pleased to introduce the Editor-in-Chief and the Section Editor for this issue.
+Here we are pleased to introduce the Editor and the Section Editor for this issue.

 Thomas P. Stossel

-He has been awarded honorary MD degrees from the Universities of Linköping (Sweden) and Geneva (Switzerland).
+He has been awarded honorary MD degrees from the Universities of Linköping, Sweden and Geneva, Switzerland.
 Dr Stossel has assisted his wife, Kerry Maguire DDS MSPH, in doing dental prevention and treatment in orphanages and a remote rural village in Zambia, and they have established a 5013c non-profit corporation, Options for Children in Zambia.
 Dr Stossel also has an Honorary Physician Position at University Teaching Hospital, Lusaka, Zambia, where he is working with Zambian physicians to improve management of sickle cell disease.

 David C. Dale

-Dr David C. Dale, Professor of Medicine at the University of Washington, USA, is a native of Knoxville, Tennessee, and graduated from Carson-Newman College, USA, and the Harvard Medical School, USA.
-He trained in Internal Medicine at Massachusetts General Hospital Boston, USA, and the University of Washington Medical Center, USA.
+Dr David C. Dale, Professor of Medicine at the University of Washington, USA, is a native of Knoxville, Tennessee, and graduated from Carson-Newman College, USA, and Harvard Medical School, USA.
+He trained in internal medicine at Massachusetts General Hospital Boston, USA, and the University of Washington Medical Center, USA.
 During six years at the National Institutes of Health, USA he developed a lasting interest in research on inflammation, neutrophils, and the clinical problems of neutropenia, an interest bridging the specialties of hematology, oncology and infectious diseases.

 Dr Dale is actively involved in teaching, research and patient care at the University of Washington, where he served as Dean of the School of Medicine.
 He is a member of the American Society for Clinical Investigation, Association of American Physicians, American Clinical and Climatological Association, American Society of Hematology, Infectious Disease Society of America, American Society for Clinical Oncology and the American Medical Association.